KBIAnews/mpr-voterseries/src/pages/01-young-voters/index.md

 “I honestly don't know who Josh Hawley is,” Burnett said.

 Burnett isn’t following this vitriolic, high-stakes campaign.
 She’s not alone in that regard.
 But Burnett is exploring the issues that are important to her, and she has some time to figure it out.

+_Aviva Okeson-Haberman is a senior journalism student at the University of Missouri-Columbia.
+Follow her on Twitter: [@avivaokeson](https://twitter.com/avivaokeson)_